-In the 1990s, the revivalist tenor of Jewish Renewal has begun to influence mainstream Judaism.
-This is witnessed, for example, by the spectacular success of the “post-denominational” congregation B’nai Jeshurun on the Upper West Side of Manhattan.
-Inspired by a charismatic “rebbe” named Marshall Meyer, the communal worship of B’nai Jeshurun is informed by the affective spirituality and sensual musicality of Hasidism.
+In the 1990s, the revivalist tenor of Jewish Renewal began to influence mainstream Judaism.
+This was made evident, for example, by the spectacular success of the “post-denominational” congregation B’nai Jeshurun on the Upper West Side of Manhattan.
+Inspired by a charismatic rebbe named Marshall Meyer, the communal worship of B’nai Jeshurun is informed by the affective spirituality and sensual musicality of Hasidism.
 The community combines the dual emphasis on personal and social transformation that is evident in Michael Lerner’s magazine Tikkun, taking its title from the Jewish ethical vision of tikkun olam, repairing the world.
-Lerner’s book, Jewish Renewal: A Path to Healing and Transformation, details both an ethical and spiritual vision.
+Lerner’s book, Jewish Renewal: A Path to Healing and Transformation (1995), details both an ethical and spiritual vision.

 In a more general sense, it might be said that every movement of American Judaism today has shown signs of renewal.
 Under the guidance of Rabbi Arthur Green, a leader of the early havurah movement and scholar of Hasidism, the formerly rationalist Reconstructionist movement has rediscovered spirituality.
 Under the influence of professor of liturgy Lawrence Hoffman and liturgical composer Debbie Friedman, the Reform movement too has begun to experiment with greater aesthetic affect in its worship.
 Even the more conservative movements of Conservativism and Orthodoxy have become more conscious of the importance of music, spirituality, and communality.
 Yet despite its apparent influence, it remains to be seen whether Jewish Renewal will continue as a loosely organized trend on the margins or evolve into a fully institutionalized presence on the American Jewish religious landscape.